Olive Branch, Mississippi: 19th and 20th centuries

-During the American Civil War, forces under Confederate General Stephen D. Lee encamped in and around Ingram’s Mill, near Olive Branch.
+During the American Civil War, forces under Confederate General Stephen D. Lee encamped in and around Ingram's Mill, near Olive Branch.
 While the forces under Union Colonel George Bryant destroyed the courthouse and the business district of Hernando, Olive Branch suffered no damage from the attack.
 However, on September 6, 1862, a skirmish broke out involving the 6th Illinois Cavalry Regiment led by Colonel Benjamin Grierson.
 In 1865, the United States Congress established the Freedmen's Bureau, a program that assisted black and white people in the cities within the South, including Olive Branch, by providing food, clothing, fuel, and legal counsel, along with establishing Mississippi's first public schools.
 In 1868, Voters approved the state Constitution that formally ended slavery and affirmed Black voting rights, allowing the state to rejoin the Union in 1870.
 The Mississippi Constitution allows newly freed Black Mississippians the right to learn to read and write.
 After the war, Olive Branch was one of the voting precincts of DeSoto County before Tate County was formed in 1873.
 Following Congressional Reconstruction, Black men were given the right to vote.
 In DeSoto County and all across Mississippi, African Americans have played an active role in democracy, serving as voters and officeholders.
 At least 226 Black Mississippians held public office during the Reconstruction era.
 Mississippi has elected its first two Black U.S. senators to Congress.
 One of them is Hiram R. Revels, the other is Blanche Bruce.
 A preacher named Jefferson J. Evans, who was born into slavery, was recently elected Sheriff of DeSoto County.
-Olive Branch was incorporated as a town on May 1, 1874.
-Ben Wesson was elected as the first mayor.
+Olive Branch was incorporated as a town on April 11, 1873.
+J. B. Stamps was elected as the first mayor.
 The Wesson House in Olive Branch, Mississippi, is one of three Dedicated Mississippi Landmarks in Desoto County.
 Built around 1875 by Ben F. Wesson, it was previously owned by Blocker, who died in 1847.
 At the first census conducted after incorporation in 1880, the population was 73.
 Kansas City, Memphis & Birmingham built a railroad line through Olive Branch in 1885, connecting the town to Memphis and Birmingham.
 The town was officially designated a village on March 6, 1888.
 In 1875, DeSoto County citizens sent a petition to Mississippi's Republican Governor, Adelbert Ames, for a pardon in a shooting incident, illustrating the charged political environment.
 Ames had requested federal troops to stop the violence but was denied, allowing white Democrats to terrorize Black voters and drive Republicans from office.
 In January 1876, the tide turned once again when newly elected white Democrats, who had seized power during county and state elections in 1875 via the Mississippi Plan, began the process of returning Mississippi to a condition of white supremacist control akin to the days of slavery.
 The end of Reconstruction brought Mississippi into shatters with the implementation of Jim Crow Laws, a set of laws to disenfranchise African Americans and to make racial segregation the law of the land.
 The gains brought by Black residents in DeSoto County and elsewhere in Mississippi were overturned.